Generic name: niacin (nicotinic acid) (NYE a sin (NIK oh TIN ik AS id))

 Niacor is used to lower blood levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides, and increase levels of "good" cholesterol (high-density lipoprotein, or HDL).

 Niacor may also be used for purposes not listed in this medication guide.

 You should not take Niacor if you are allergic to it, or if you have:

 Tell your doctor if you have ever had:

 heart disease, chest pain (angina);

 It is not known whether Niacor will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+You may not be able to use Niacor during pregnancy.
+Tell your doctor right away if you become pregnant.

 You should not breastfeed while using Niacor.